check24-scholarships/holiday-challenge/README.md

 an offer for two adults) for 7 days somewhere in July or August?
 As I am living in Hamburg (airport code for Hamburg is HAM), I also want to start and end my trip there.
 The 2nd and the 7th offer from the table above match the time when I want to travel and are valid for 2 adults.
-Only the 7th offer includes the right airports (remember, I want to start my trip in Hamburg).
+Only the 7th offer includes the right airports (remember, I want to start and end my trip in Hamburg).
 So if your application only knows the 10 offers from the table above the result page would only display a single offer to me (the 7th one).

 ### Hotels